Couplings among different degrees of freedom

 There are several differences of the Indexes here compared to those introduced in the previous page of Internal degrees of freedom:

 • The site attributes are not the site indexes of the points in a lattice, instead, they are the ordinals of the points contained in a bond.
-In fact, in the expression of $c^†_ic_j$, $i$ is always the first site of a bond while $j$ is always the second, thus, the site attributes here are 1 and 2 for the first Index and the second Index, respectively.
+In fact, in the expression of $c^†_ic_j$, $i$ is always the first site of a bond while $j$ is always the second, thus, the site attributes here are 1ˢᵗ and 2ⁿᵈ for the first Index and the second Index, respectively.
+Here, 1ˢᵗ and 2ⁿᵈ are instances of Ordinal, and an arbitrary ordinal can be obtained by an integer followed by the corresponding special constants, e.g., 1ˢᵗ, 2ⁿᵈ, 3ʳᵈ, 4ᵗʰ, 5ᵗʰ, etc.

-• The iid attributes are initialized by special FID instances, which do not have the type parameter :f or :b to specify the statistics, and whose orbital and spin attributes are initialized by the : operator rather than integers.
-Without the statistics of :f or :b, FID could suit for both fermionic and bosonic quantum lattice systems, as the coupling pattern of an usual hopping term is the same for both kinds of systems.
+• The internal attributes are initialized by special FockIndex instances, which do not have the type parameter :f or :b to specify the statistics, and whose orbital and spin attributes are initialized by the : operator rather than integers.
+Without the statistics of :f or :b, FockIndex could suit for both fermionic and bosonic quantum lattice systems, as the coupling pattern of an usual hopping term is the same for both kinds of systems.
+Here, 𝕕 (\bbd<tab>) is the function that is convenient to construct and display instances of FockIndex suitable for both fermionic and bosonic statistics.
 When the : operator is used in the initialization for either the orbital or the spin attribute, the default rule applies in the coupling pattern, that orbitals or spins are summed diagonally, i.e., $c^†_ic_j≡\sum_{ασ}c^†_{iασ}c_{jασ}$.
 This rule is in fact a tradition in the literature of condensed matter physics.
 This implicit summation in the construction of a Coupling is made explicit in its string representation by the symbol, as can be seen in the above example.

 Note that in this coupling pattern, there is no summation symbol in the string representation because all indexes are definite.
 Therefore, the summation symbol in the string representation of a coupling pattern only reflects the summation over local internal degrees of freedom, but not the summation over bonds.